UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 #### Relating a publication to a dataset

-A reference a publication related to a DataSet, or a directory or file MUST use the property schema:relatedItem, pointing to an entity with a type "ScholarlyArticle".
+A reference a publication related to a DataSet, or a directory or file MUST use the property [schema:relatedItem], pointing to an entity with a type "ScholarlyArticle".
 Building on the examples of Organizations, People and Publications above, relating the publication http://dx.doi.org/10.1109/TCYB.2014.2386282 to could look like: